 How to show your strength

-This morning, while in a SPIN class at a studio I had never been to, I figured it out.
+This morning, while in a SPIN class at a studio I'd never been to, I figured it out.
 You can absolutely not be afraid to show your strengths.

-The class provided comfortable music with an even beat that was set at medium volume.
+The class provided comfortable music with an even beat set at a medium volume.
 I would categorize the music as non-risky.
-It wasn’t anything that would spur me to kick it into full gear.
+It wasn't anything that would spur me to kick it into full gear.
 Music, I can only suppose, played to please a wide audience.

-The first half of the class I was agitated.
+In the first half of the class, I was agitated.
 While I was having an okay workout, the class was dull and uninspiring.
-The room was full; yet, as the faces of everyone else seemed to imply, we all felt the same way.
+The room was full, yet as the faces of everyone else seemed to imply, we all felt the same way.